Becoming A Theme Program Adviser

 UNDERSTANDING THE PROCESS

-Each Theme Housing Community is responsible for selecting and recruiting their own community members.
+Each Theme Community is responsible for selecting and recruiting their own community members.
 Communication regarding the room registration process and roster changes will be communicated through the Assignments Team within Residence Life and Housing.

 Within the application, groups will have the opportunity to preference various communities and communicate specific needs related to their housing assignment, such as the need for gender-separate spaces or all-gender housing.

-Acceptance into the Theme Housing program is based on available space, the quality of the group’s presentation, including the quality of a group’s stated purpose and goals, and whether the group demonstrates an ability to be successful within the Residential Engagement Communities program.
+Acceptance into the Theme Community program is based on available space, the quality of the group’s presentation, including the quality of a group’s stated purpose and goals, and whether the group demonstrates an ability to be successful within the Residential Engagement Communities program.

 Interview slots are 30 minutes each.
 The first portion of the interview includes a presentation approximately 10-15 minutes in length.